elasticio/api-docs/source/includes/_users.md

 ```

 This endpoint registers a new user.
 This request is authorized only for a user with `TenantAdmin` role.
+Contact support team to get this role.

 ### HTTP Request